aaronstrachardt/analysis-german-animal-slaugther/README.md

   - Visualization and Data Analysis

 ## Contact Information
-For any inquiries or assistance, please contact [strachardt1@uni-potsdam.de](mailto:strachardt1@uni-potsdam.de) or open an issue on GitLab.
+For any inquiries or assistance, please contact [strachardt1@uni-potsdam.de](mailto:strachardt1@uni-potsdam.de) or open an issue on GitHub.